Crossing estimates for the Ising model on general s-embeddings: Introduction, main results and perspectives

 A similar uniform estimate holds for the dual model. \end{theorem}

-Once Theorem \ref{thm:positive-magnetization} is derived, this second theorem follows directly from the strategy of \cite[Proposition~2.10]{duminil-garban-pete} recalled in detail in \cite[Section 5.6]{Che20}.
-In the case of s-embeddings satisfying the assumption \Unif\,, both theorems hold at distances comparable to $\delta $.
-It is even possible to weaken the local assumption \ExpFat\ by an assumption using the presence of one large surrounding circuits formed of fat-enough faces (meaning with a large enough inscribed circle).
-Let us note that the constants $L_0 $ and $L'_0 $ can in principle be made explicit in terms of $\kappa$, following carefully the lines in the proof of \cite[Section 6]{CLR1} and \cite[Section 2]{Che20}.
-Note that the assumption \ExpFat\ is scale invariant in the variable $\delta \rho^{-1} $.
-Thus, one can rewrite informally the two previous theorems as follows assuming $\rho =1$.
-Assuming that an s-embedding has a $\kappa<1$-Lipchitz origami map starting at some scale $\delta$ and that all the connected components of tangential quadrilaterals with radius smaller than $ \delta \exp(-\delta^{-1})$ are of size at most $1$, then the usual RSW theory starts holding at macroscopic distances.
-One can see in the proof, that it is also possible to weaken the assumption on $\delta \exp(-\delta^{-1})$-fat quads by $\delta \exp(-\gamma \delta^{-1})$-fat quads for any fixed $\gamma>0$.
+Once Theorem \ref{thm:positive-magnetization} is derived, this second theorem follows directly from the strategy of \cite[Proposition~2.10]{duminil-garban-pete}, recalled in detail in \cite[Section 5.6]{Che20}.
+In the case of s-embeddings satisfying the assumption \Unif, both theorems hold at every scale.
+It is even possible to weaken the local assumption \ExpFat\ by requiring the presence of a large surrounding circuit formed of sufficiently fat faces (i.e., with a large enough inscribed circle).
+Let us note that the constants $L_0$ and $L'_0$ can, in principle, be made explicit in terms of $\kappa$, by carefully following the arguments in \cite[Section 6]{CLR1} and \cite[Section 2]{Che20}.
+The assumption \ExpFat\ is scale-invariant in the variable $\delta \rho^{-1}$.
+Thus, one can informally restate the two previous theorems as follows, assuming $\rho=1$: if an s-embedding has a $\kappa<1$-Lipschitz origami map starting at some scale $\delta$, and if all connected components of tangential quadrilaterals with radius smaller than $\delta \exp(-\delta^{-1})$ are of size at most $1$, then the usual RSW theory holds at macroscopic distances.
+One can see in the proof that the assumption on $\delta \exp(-\delta^{-1})$-fat quads can also be weakened to $\delta \exp(-\gamma \delta^{-1})$-fat quads for any fixed $\gamma>0$.